octo-technology/OpenTezos/docs/ligo/language-basics.md

 ## Comparing Values

-Only values of the same type can be natively compared, i.e. int, nat, string, tez, timestamp, address, etc...
+Only values of the same type can be natively compared, i.e. int, nat, string, tez, timestamp, address, etc.
 However some values of the same type are not natively comparable, i.e. maps, sets or lists.
 You will have to write your own comparison functions for those values.